slim941/control-repo/README.md

    - A config_version script.
  - Provided config_version scripts to output the commit of code that your agent just applied.
  - Basic example of roles/profiles code.
- - Example hieradata directory with pre-created common.yaml and nodes directory.
+ - hieradata directory with common.yaml and nodes directory.
-   - These match the default hierarchy that ships with PE.

 ## Copy This Repo Into Your Own Git Server